-- Press the On/Off button to switch on your radio.
-Press the Mode button as needed until the Last.fm mode display is shown. - 2 Press the Menu button to enter the main I ast fm menu. - Rotate the Tuning/Select control until 'Last.fm setup' is highlighted on the display.
-Press the control to enter the setup menu. - Rotate the Tuning/Select control until 'User Accounts' is highlighted.
-Press the control and then select '<Add new account>'. - The radio will then require you to enter the user name for your Last.fm account.
+- Press the On/Off button to switch on your sound system.
+Press the Mode button as needed until the Last.fm mode display is shown. - 2.
+Press the Menu button to enter the main Last.fm menu. - 3.
+Rotate the Tuning/Select control until 'Last.fm setup' is highlighted on the display.
+Press the control to enter the setup menu. - 4.
+Rotate the Tuning/Select control until 'User Accounts' is highlighted.
+Press the control and then select '<Add new account>'. - 5.
+The sound system will then require you to enter the user name for your Last.fm account.
 This must be identical to account name used on the Last.fm web site.
-Note - the user name is sensitive to the use of upper and lower case letters and symbols.
+Note the user name is sensitive to the use of upper and lower case letters and symbols.

 The three controls on the right-hand side of the screen have special functions.
-You can quickly access these by pressing the Info button and then use the Tuning/Select control as needed (see also 'Text Entry' on page 9).
+You can quickly access these by pressing the Info button and then use the Tuning/Select control as needed:

-select 'BRSP' to erase a character just entered (long press to clear); Info again to continue select 'OH' when the complete user name has been entered select 'CANCEL' to cancel and go back to the previous menu lost.fm

-Once the user name is entered you will need to enter password.
+select 'BRSP' to erase a character just entered (long press to clear); Info again to continue select 'OR' when the complete user name has been entered select 'CANCEL' to cancel and go back to the previous menu Once the user name is entered you will need to enter your password.

-Enter the password using the Tuning/Select control using exactly the same method.
+6. Enter the password using the Tuning/Select control using exactly the same method.